Texas Paralegal Career Guide

 Projected Job Growth

-The US Bureau of Labor Statistics reports 21,370 paralegals and legal assistants in the state of Texas as of May 2014, placing Texas fourth in the nation for the number of paralegals employed.1 A 17% increase in employment for paralegals and legal assistants is projected nationwide from 2012 to 2022, compared with a projected 29.8% increase in employment for paralegals and legal assistants in Texas during the same period.2,3 As the role of paralegals and legal assistants becomes more substantive and diverse, law firms of all sizes are expected to expand the number of support staff, creating new opportunities for qualified paralegals.
+The Bureau of Labor Statistics reported 22,730 paralegals and legal assistants employed in the state of Texas as of May 2017, placing Texas fourth in the nation for the number of paralegals employed.2 A 15% increase in employment for paralegals and legal assistants is projected nationwide from 2016 to 2026, compared with a projected 22.2% increase in employment for paralegals and legal assistants in Texas during the same period.1,3 As the role of paralegals and legal assistants becomes more substantive and diverse, law firms of all sizes are expected to expand the number of support staff, creating new opportunities for qualified paralegals.
 Overall, the outlook for paralegal jobs in Texas is favorable considering nationwide trends in paralegal job creation and expansion and the presence of well-known law firms and corporations across the state.
 Job prospects are likely to be strongest in metropolitan areas where large numbers of paralegals are currently employed such as Dallas, Houston, and San Antonio.

 Texas Paralegal Salary Outlook

-Paralegals in Texas make a median hourly wage of $22.84 and average an annual wage of $52,670, which is slightly higher than the national average paralegal wage of $51,170.1,4 A paralegal’s wages may vary from firm to firm, according to the paralegal’s experience level, and based on the area in which he or she is employed.
-The average cost of living in a given area can have substantial influence on average salaries.
+Paralegals in Texas make a mean annual wage of $54,940, which is slightly higher than the national average paralegal wage of $50,410.2,3 A paralegal’s wages may vary from firm to firm, according to the paralegal’s experience level, and based on the area in which he or she is employed.
+The average cost of living in a given area can have a substantial influence on average salaries.
 Paralegal salary in Texas may also vary according to employers’ practice areas.
-Both Houston and Dallas host dense concentrations of large and diverse law firms, sustaining an expanding demand for paralegal labor in virtually all areas of legal practice that can lead to higher salaries.
+Both Houston and Dallas host dense concentrations of large and diverse law firms, sustaining demand for paralegal labor in virtually all areas of legal practice that can lead to higher salaries.

 Texas Paralegal Salary Info By Metro Area